gohugoio/hugo/content/about-hugo/benefits-of-static.md

 ---
 title: The Benefits of Static
 linktitle: The Benefits of Static
-description: Learn why static site generators have become so popular.
+description: Learn why static site generators have become such a popular option for developers.
 Benefits include performance, security, ease of use, and exportability of content.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01